Want an active dog? Discover the top 11 herding dog breeds

 Bearded Collie

-Bearded Collies were initially bred as working dogs but do not have as strong of an instinct to herd as some breeds, such as Border Collies.
+Bearded Collies were initially bred as working dogs, but do not have as strong a herding instinct as some breeds, such as Border Collies.

 One of the most distinctive features of Bearded Collies is their coat!
 The outer coat is long, harsh, and shaggy, while the undercoat is dense and soft.
 The fur on their faces — hence the name “Beardie” — gives them a somewhat comical appearance.